 During the meeting, the two appeals for replacement filed by the Doce Millas Basic Sports Club and the Ibiza Nautical Club, against the approval of the tender documents, were resolved.

 The Port Authority of the Balearic Islands (APB) will be converting the No. 4 Passenger Terminal in the Port of Palma into a building with almost zero energy consumption, in which all the energy used (solar and geothermal) will be generated in the terminal itself and will be complemented with green hydrogen.
 Hence, once fully converted, the building will be powered solely by renewable energy.

-The Board of Directors of the Port Authority of the Balearic Islands (APB) has this week approved the update to its agreement with Formentera Island Council on fire prevention, fire-fighting, sea rescue and civil defence in the Port of La Savina.
+The Board of Directors of the Port Authority of the Balearic Islands (APB) approved the terms and conditions of the public tender for the development of the moorings in the docks for smaller vessels at the port of La Savina.